 Because Mr. Lewis, in trying to rein in Tim’s reign of terror, runs him afoul of the brute’s rich, well-connected father.
 Kevin Pollack is a decent dramatic actor (“A Few Good Men”) and one of the most gifted comic impressionists of our time.
 But as Bernie Cooper, he is menace incarnate.

 Violent?
 We can’t say.
 Threatening?
 Always.
-Pollack underplays the obvious tells that Dick slips into the script, a rich guy used to getting his way letting on that he knows all about Lewis, his situation and the screws he can turn to get lenience and special treatment for a son he probably realizes is a thug, because he raised to be “tough” on his inferiors.
+Pollack underplays the obvious tells that Dick slips into the script, a rich guy used to getting his way letting on that he knows all about Lewis, his situation and the screws he can turn to get lenience and special treatment for a son he probably realizes is a thug, because he was raised to be “tough” on his inferiors.

-And Lewis might find a kindred spirit in fellow teacher Arabella (Helen Joo Lee), whose surface sparkle gives a hint of brittle underneath, letting on that the reasons she might find James Lewis interesting are things she has in common with him.
+And Lewis might find a kindred spirit in fellow teacher Arabella (Helen Joo Lee), whose surface sparkle gives a hint of the brittle underneath, letting on that the reasons she might find James Lewis interesting are things she has in common with him.

 Because Dastmalchian never quite lets us root for the guy.
 We can twitch and empathize with James, even if we don’t sympathize with him.
 “Bitter…sweet” his only pal on the faculty (John Hoogenakker) says of him.